YunruiZhang/Slack/src/auth_and_message_test_Assumptions.md

 ## Assumptions for message tests

 * All functions called in tests are assumed to be working.
-* User who create the channel does not automatically join the channel.
+* User who create the channel automatically join the channel.
 * Assume that after remove a message, the old message id become invalid.
 * Assume that the message_edit function simply replace the old message with the new message.